jpsteil/grid_tutorial/docs/action_buttons.md

 - [Conditional Action Buttons](#conditional-action-buttons)

 ## Defining the Action Button object
 The py4web grid does not include a sample action button object.
-But, here is the signature that is expected of an action button object.
+But, here is a sample class with the expected signature.

 ```python
 class GridActionButton: